 - Positioning is crucial

-A balcony doesn’t need to be south facing – it’s possible to bild onto the east or even the north to enjoy the view.?
+A balcony doesn’t need to be south facing – it’s possible to build onto the east or even the north to enjoy the view.
 Be aware that a new balcony shouldn’t cut off light from the floor below.

 - Size can vary